doki-nordic/nrfxlib-1/nrf_rpc/doc/usage.rst

 	}

 The above code uses the ``remote_inc_rsp`` function to parse the response.
-The following code shows how this function may look.
+The following code shows how this function might look.

 .. code-block:: c